 A message from the photographer, Lori Compas

 Sadly, the women who inspired this exhibition could not be featured in it.
-My friends B. and N., whose dresses you see here, are sisters who moved to the United States from the Mexican state of Oaxaca nearly twenty years ago.
+My friends B. and N. are sisters who moved to the United States from the Mexican state of Oaxaca nearly twenty years ago.
 They were tired of the lack of reliable drinking water in their homes, disillusioned by corrupt politicians, and frustrated by an economic system in which there seemed to be no honest way to get ahead.
 They saw America’s promise and they wanted it for themselves, and they wanted it so badly that they left their homes, crossed the border, and made their way north to Wisconsin.

 Like the other Fort Atkinson residents you’ve seen today, they have built good lives here.
 They’re beloved wives and mothers and friends.
 They’re long-term employees of area businesses.
 They have homes and Individual Tax Identification Numbers and they pay taxes.